Here's all you need to know about Strictly Come Dancing 2018.

 Strictly Come Dancing pros

 The Strictly Come Dancing 2018 pros have been revealed

 The BBC Has confirmed three new pros for 2018: They are Italian Latin Champion Graziano Di Prima, Professional South African Latin Champion Johannes Radebe and four-time winner of the Italian Dance Championship Luba Mushtuk.

 But we have lost two Strictly pros: Brendan Cole, a series original, and Chloe Hewitt, who joined in 2016, will both be leaving the show.

 It's understood that Neil Jones alongside newbies Graziano and Johannes will not get a celeb partner.

 Strictly Come Dancing judges

-Shirley Ballas will return as head judge on Strictly Come Dancing this year, it's been reported.
+Shirley Ballas will return as head judge on Strictly Come Dancing this year.

 New judge Shirley joined Strictly Come Dancing last series in place of Len Goodman, who stepped down after a decade in 2016.